taupirho/curl-parallel/README.md

 This means that we could kick off several processes at the same time, each downloading a different section of the data, then re-combine them at the end to reconstitute the original data file.
 The operating system I use is OpenVMS and it's equivalent to a DOS batch file or shell script file in UNIX is called a DCL command file.
 So although you might not have seen this type of file before you should be able to follow it reasonably easily

-NB The ability to do this with Curl is only available with later versions of it.
-The version I use is 7.19.5 for OpenVMS 8.4 (IA64-HP-VMS)
+<b>NB The ability to do this with Curl is only available with later versions of it.
+The version I use is 7.19.5 for OpenVMS 8.4 (IA64-HP-VMS)</b>